The one-word answer to this question is – yes. You can definitely create a website without going for paid hosting services.

 Final Thoughts

 Different people have different kinds of website requirements which is why choosing a free web hosting company is a multi-faceted process that needs to take into account many factors.
-But, if you take the above points into consideration, you will be able to make an informed decision; the one you’re content and happy with.
+But, if you consider the above points, you will be able to make an informed decision; the one you’re content and happy with.